 On a tour to hike volcano Pacaya, you will be able to roast your marshmallow using the volcanoes lava!
 How crazy is that?!
 Don’t worry it is nothing dangerous and your kids or clumsy friends won’t fall into lava or anything.
 The lava is underground and there are tiny holes on the ground where you can stick your marshmallow through to roast it!

 Roast marshmallows with lava from a volcano?
 Bucket list check!

 Secure your spot with one of our recommended tours down below:

 8. Take Spanish Classes at One of the Best Places in the World

-Guatemala’s second-biggest city, Quetzaltenango (or Xela) is one of the best places in the world to learn Spanish.
+If you are into cultural exchange and learning a new language, make sure you stop by Guatemala’s second-biggest city, Quetzaltenango (or Xela).
+Xela is one of the best places in the world to learn Spanish.
 Want to know why?

 1. The schools offer 1-on-1 classes at a very low price.

 2. The learning method in Xela is “total immersion“, meaning not only will you take classes every day, but you will also have to use what you learn every day at the supermarket, at the restaurants, and more.
 None of the locals speak English.

 3. Homestay options are offered at an extremely affordable price.
 Often times, the homestay option includes 3 meals a day and your own private room for a fraction of the cost of the hotels and hotels.

 Under those circumstances, it is not surprising that you learn Spanish much quicker than anywhere else.
 It is also a good way to travel slow and get to know Guatemala culture.